 For more ELYSIUM’S PASSAGE Blog Posts, go to

-Come further up, come further in
+Come further up, come further in.

-Also, you will note, I have included the quote above, come further up, come further in.
+Also, note that I have included the quote above, come further up, come further in.
 These few words sum up the primary theme of this book and my new life.
 If you are familiar with the literary works of C.S.
 Lewis, you may recognise this phrase from what was cried out by the characters as they ran further up and further into the New Narnia, as described in The Last Battle, the concluding book in the Chronicles of Narnia series.
 Only after my adventure did I understand what meaning Lewis intended to convey with this short phrase.